angus-c/react-function-plot/README.md

 WORK IN PROGRESS
 ___

-A React componnet to renders JS functions as SVG paths
+A React componnet to render a JS function as an SVG path